National Wage Council Urges Wage Hike for Lower-Income Workers in Singapore

 - Promoting fair wages: The council advocates for wage practices that ensure fair compensation, addressing wage disparities across sectors and promoting inclusivity in economic growth.
 This includes recommending progressive wage increases and focusing on closing the income gap;

-- Productivity and skills development: The NWC emphasizes the link between wage growth and productivity, encouraging both workers and employers to invest in skills training and productivity enhancements.
+- Productivity and skills development: The NWC emphasizes the link between wage growth and productivity, encouraging workers and employers to invest in skills training and productivity enhancements.
 This aligns wages with an individual’s contribution to the economy, ensuring long-term competitiveness;

 - Social Cohesion: As a tripartite body, the NWC fosters cooperation among the government, employers, and unions, creating a consensus-driven approach to wage policies.
 This enhances social cohesion by aligning the interests of different stakeholders for overall societal benefit.